Bowling ball: Duckpin balls

 Duckpin bowling balls are regulated to be from 4.75–5.00 in in diameter and to weigh between 3 lb 6 oz and 3 lb 12 oz.
 They lack finger holes.
-Though duckpin balls are slightly larger than candlepin balls, they have less than 60% the diameter of ten-pin balls, to match the smaller size of duckpins.
-Duckpin balls are sometimes used for scaled-down ten-pin bowling lanes installed in arcades and other amusement facilities.
+Though duckpin balls are slightly larger than candlepin balls, they have less than 60% the diameter of tenpin balls, to match the smaller size of duckpins.
+Duckpin balls are sometimes used for scaled-down tenpin bowling lanes installed in arcades and other amusement facilities.

 Five-pin balls

 The basic specifications of five-pin balls are the same a duckpin balls: diameters from 4.75 to 5.0 in, weights from 3 lb 6 oz to 3 lb 12 oz; the balls have no finger holes.